Chaos for foliated spaces and pseudogroups: Foliated dynamics

 Think of $\mathbb{T}^2$ as the quotient $\mathbb{R}^2/\mathbb{Z}^2$ and consider Arnold's cat map $f\colon \mathbb{T}^2\to \mathbb{T}^2$, which is obtained by factoring the linear map

 through the quotient $\pi \colon \mathbb{R}^2\to \mathbb{T}^2$.

 The cat map $f$ is well-known to be chaotic, so, by Theorem~\ref{t:sicactionpseudogroup}, the pseudogroup $\mathcal{G}\acts\mathbb{T}^2$ generated by $f$ is chaotic too.
-It is also easy to check that the suspension foliation induced by the representation $\pi_1(\mathbb{S}^1)\to \Homeo(\mathbb{T}^2)$ sending a generator to $f$ satisfies Definition~\ref{d:chaosfs} and is, therefore, chaotic.
+It is also easy to check that the suspension foliation\footnote{See~\cite[{Section~3.1}]{CandelConlon2000-I} for an introduction to suspension folations.} induced by the representation $\pi_1(\mathbb{S}^1)\to \Homeo(\mathbb{T}^2)$ sending a generator to $f$ satisfies Definition~\ref{d:chaosfs} and is, therefore, chaotic.

 Consider now the pseudogroup $\mathcal{H}\acts \mathbb{R}^2$ generated by $\tilde f$ and the integer translations.
 As in Example~\ref{e:rz},

 is an equivalence $\Phi\colon (\mathbb{R}^2,\mathcal{H})\to (\mathbb{T}^2,\mathcal{G})$; $\mathcal{H}$ is then a chaotic pseudogroup by Theorem~\ref{t:invariant}.
 Let $S$ denote the closed surface of genus three, whose fundamental group has presentation